Address: 824 South Dudley Street, Memphis

 Original Function/Purpose: Cemetery

 History: Elmwood Cemetery is the oldest active cemetery in Memphis and one of the first rural garden cemeteries in the South.
-It was established with the financial assistance of 50 men who each contributed $500 to purchase the land.
+It was established in 1852 with the financial assistance of 50 men who each contributed $500 to purchase the land.
 Plans for the grounds included a park-like atmosphere where beautiful gardens were tended and individual monuments celebrated both life and death.
 Today the cemetery is notable for its park-like setting, sweeping vistas, shady knolls, large stands of ancient trees and magnificent monuments.
 Originally consisting of 40 acres, the cemetery was expanded to 80 acres after the Civil War.
-The cemetery has always been all-inclusive and houses the remains of blacks, whites, the rich, the poor, and members of all religions and ethnicities.
+The cemetery has always been all-inclusive and houses the remains of Blacks, whites, the rich, the poor, and members of all religions and ethnicities.
+Elmwood is a site on the Memphis Women’s Legacy Trail; five women interred there are honored with markers.

 City Council District: 6